OHDSI/ETL-CMS/python_etl/README.md

 - ``e1540783c7d44987cb1a7008da0e1fc0``  [ftp://ftp.ohdsi.org/synpuf/visit_occurrence.csv.gz](ftp://ftp.ohdsi.org/synpuf/visit_occurrence.csv.gz)

-After retrieving the data you can jump to steps 7-8 to create the CDMv5 tables and load the data.
+After retrieving the data you can perform step 3 to obtain the vocabulary files, then skip to steps 7-8 to create the CDMv5 tables and load the data.

 ## 1. Install required software